-As per the Credit Acceleration Program (CAP), Section 1003.4295, F.S., students may take an EOC assessment to earn course credit in Algebra 1, Geometry, and/or Biology 1.
+As per the Credit Acceleration Program (CAP), Section 1003.4295, F.S., students may take an EOC assessment to earn course credit in Algebra 1, Algebra 2 (when available), Geometry, United States History, and/or Biology 1.
 Students who take a course that requires a statewide EOC, may "bank" their passing scores for the purpose of high school credit accumulation.

-Students in grades 6-12 who have 10 or more unexcused absences in an annual course or five or more unexcused absences in a semester course will be subject to the withholding of passing final grade(s) ("A" - "D"), pending a student/parent-requested administrative screening and/or review of all absences by the attendance review committee (See Appendix N).
-If all course objectives and competencies have been appropriately mastered by the student, he/she may receive a passing final grade within acceptable grade definitions as described on pages 42-44.
+Students in grades 6-12 who have 10 or more unexcused absences in an annual course or five or more unexcused absences in a semester course will be subject to the withholding of passing final grade(s) ("A" - "D"), pending a student/parent-requested administrative screening and/or review of all absences by the attendance review committee (See Appendix L).
+If all course objectives and competencies have been appropriately mastered by the student, he/she may receive a passing final grade within acceptable grade definitions.
 For additional information, as well as how attendance affects the grades of K-5 students, refer to School Board Policy 5200, Student Attendance.